 As adults, experience has taught us to pay bills on time.
 Be sure your teen is also aware of how important of a step this is to being financially independent.

-When your teen gets his or her first cell phone, for example, setting up automatic payments on the account is one way to help ensure payments will be made on time.
+When your teen gets his or her first cell phone plan (or begins paying for their phone under a family plan), for example, setting up automatic payments on the account is one way to help ensure payments will be made on time.
 Your teen will need to remember what day the payment is due, and also remember not to overspend before that payment hits the account.
 Be sure to remind your teen of an important fact: late payments can stay on your credit report for seven years.

 Establish a credit history